chillfactor032/VodSlicer/README.md

 # VodSlicer
-This tool extracts subclips of mp4 videos hosted on a remote server.
+This is a Windows 64 bit application that extracts subclips of mp4 videos hosted on a remote server.
 This is very useful when the files are so large they take a long time to download.

 ![Vod Slicer Screenshot](https://chillaspect.com/images/vodslicer1.png "Vod Slicer")